kiransk18/FetchRewardsChallenge/README.md

         "timeStamp": "2020-09-02T14:00:00Z"
     }

+    Sample Response:
+    1. If success, "Transaction Executed Successfully" message is .
+    2. If error, you will see either of the below messages 2.1 "Insufficient Points Balance"
+       2.2 "Insufficient Payer Points Balance"
+       2.3 "Points can't be zero"

 #### 5.2 Spend Points request
    Points are spent following the two rules mentioned in the project description and response is a list of { "payer": <string>, "points": <integer> }